ocdladefense/members/README.md

 8. untar the "sites.tar.gz" tarbal.
 9. Install the database. (use: data/ocdla_db_backup.sql)

+## things to keep in mind
+1. The "settings-default.php" file is in the tarball, so you may have to set some configurations in that file.

 ## Created tarball of "sites" directory using this command: